MSSQL

 Remote Code Execution

-To directly execute or read/write files on a MSSQL instance, check the following page:
+To localy execute/read/write files on an MSSQL instance, see the following page:

 Read/Write/Execute